 It’s a hot summer’s day, you are chilling at the pool and want a refreshing snack.
 What better way to enjoy a nice chunk of watermelon!
 Watermelon is the definition of summer, and quite possibly my favorite summer crop.

 Cultivated in South Africa, watermelon quickly made its way to Egypt, to Europe, to the Mediterranean, then to India and finally to China.
 Interestingly enough, China is the world’s largest producer of watermelons5.
-Watermelon later made its way to America through the slave trade5.
+Watermelon later made its way to America through the slave trade.

 Watermelon is a very nutritious fruit made mostly of water (91%) with 6% sugar.
 This fruit is loaded with vitamin C while low in fat and sodium.
 Another fun nutrition bit on watermelon is that it is full of fiber!
 Yes, fiber which we know aids in digestion.
 One cup of watermelon contains about 50 calories and 1 gram of fiber.
-What a tasty, healthful treat!

 Recipe time!
 One thing I think pairs well with watermelon is feta cheese-you get a little bit of salty/sweet action.
 Below is my recipe for Watermelon-Feta Salad.